jrandj/java-11/README.md

     }
     ```

-1. Note that a generic type can't use a subclass.
+1. Note that a generic type cannot use a subclass.
 An example that will not compile is shown below:
     ```java
     ArrayList<Number> list = new ArrayList<Integer>();
     ```